Firms should consider in advance whether they will need to make notifications or apply for an exemption.

 How to submit a notification: Non-financials exceeding (or no longer exceeding) the clearing threshold must register on the FCA EMIR web portal to submit a clearing threshold notification.
 These notifications must be submitted by a person with appropriate seniority, for example; an executive director, company secretary, or head of compliance.

-Non-financials who have already submitted notifications for exceeding (and no longer exceeding) the clearing threshold will not need to re-submit their notifications.
+Non-financials who submitted notifications for exceeding (and no longer exceeding) the clearing threshold using a previous system who subsequently go under or over the threshold again may need to re-submit their notifications.
 If you have any questions please contact the EMIR team for further information.

 Financial counterparties must have procedures in place to report on a monthly basis the number of unconfirmed OTC derivative transactions that have been outstanding for more than five business days.
 This requirement is derived from article 12(4) of the OTC derivative technical standards.